cs1302uga/cs1302-tutorials/visibility/visibility.rst

 When you declare that something has a particular **visibility** in your code, you communicate to the compiler the set of locations that are allowed to access that thing.
 The term "access" simply means to "use from elsewhere in the code."
-With that in mind, throughout this tutorial we will use say that various things are "visible from" some location; this wording just means that the thing "can be accessed from" or "can be used from" that location based on its visibility.
+With that in mind, throughout this tutorial we will often say that various things are "visible from" some location; this wording just means that the thing "can be accessed from" or "can be used from" that location based on its visibility.